kenananders/gdscript_tutorial/README.md

 ![](https://raw.githubusercontent.com/kenananders/gdscript_tutorial/main/screenshots/355funcprint.png)

 They can use 'return' to return values, or omit this entirely to perform a different operation.
 There are examples of both above.
 Below is an example of a function that uses a default parameter, in similar notation to Python.
+Note that there are no explicit '*args' or '**kwargs'.
+GDScript uses functions as First Class Citizens, which means they can used as arguments or have them returned from other functions.
+This also means it allows higher-order functions, such as the 'map' demonstrated in the Functional Features section below.

 ![](https://raw.githubusercontent.com/kenananders/gdscript_tutorial/main/screenshots/355default.png)